-Qualifying emergency food and shelter services run by local service agencies are urged to apply for Federal funds awarded to Itasca County through the Department of Homeland Security Federal Emergency Management Agency (DHS/FEMA) under the Emergency Food and Shelter National Board Program (EFSP).
+Qualifying emergency food and shelter services run by local service agencies are urged to apply for a portion of $28,426 in federal funds that Itasca County has been awarded by the Department of Homeland Security Federal Emergency Management Agency (DHS/FEMA).

-Itasca County has been chosen to receive $34,254 to supplement and expand ongoing efforts to provide shelter, food, and supportive services for individuals and family who are experiencing hunger, homelessness and in economic crisis.
+Funding is based upon 12-month (December 2017-November 2018) unemployment rates, the total number of unemployed, number of individuals below the poverty level, and the total population of Itasca County.
+Awards are appropriated annually to supplement and expand ongoing efforts to provide shelter, food, and supportive services for individuals and family who are experiencing hunger, homelessness, and in economic crisis.

 A local board, facilitated by United Way of 1000 Lakes, with representatives from county government, The Salvation Army, and American Red Cross, as well as advocates for the homeless, faith-based organizations and community partners governs how the funds will be distributed.

 Under the terms of the grant from the national board, local agencies chosen to receive funds must:

 • Be private, voluntary non-profits or units of government,

 • Have demonstrated the capability to deliver emergency food and/or shelter programs,